dest-cloud/terminal/README.md

 ## Replace variable in command
 In the command attribute of a command you can set a token to replace the token with the corresponding value.
-If your variable is called myVar and the value '/home/me'
+If your variable is called myVar, and the value '/home/me'
 ```json
 ...
  "command": "cd ${myVar}"